romeerez/orchid-orm/packages/docs/src/guide/orm-relations.md

   relations = {
     account: this.hasOne(() => AccountModel, {
-      // required is offecting on TS type of returned record
+      // required is affecting on TS type of returned record
       required: true,
       // primaryKey is a column of Supplier to use
       primaryKey: 'id',